paranoid-software/full-stacked-pwa-workspace-boilerplate/README.md

 | Rocket Bridge   | bridge         | Bridge service for Rocket                | 8001                       |
 | Rocket Indexer  | indexer        | Indexing service for Rocket              | 8002                       |

+### Rocket API Testing

+The repository includes a sample HTTP playground file (.metals/apps/rocket/playground.http) for testing the Rocket API endpoints.
+You can use the VS Code REST Client extension to run these requests directly from the editor.

+Example endpoints:

+- Health check
+- Authentication token generation
+- Application creation
+- Sample object for "Tasks" creation and retrieval

 ## Network Setup

 To avoid complexity in communications between services, we start by creating a "main" network that will be shared among metals and applications: